After yet another very long hiatus, I am back again with another conversation on gender and language, this one taking place in March 2019.

 Meg: She, her pronouns.
 L1- English, L2- French.
 Originally from Texas, US.
 Has been in Montreal for 4 years as a student.
 White.

-Ro: She, her pronouns.
+Ro: They, them pronouns.
 L1-English, L2- French.
 Grew up in the American Deep South, but has spent the past several years in Oakland, CA, US.
 Has lived in Montreal for less than a year, but is already very involved in activism and other activities.
 White.

 Brian: He, his pronouns.
 L1-English, L2-French.
 Originally from Vancouver, BC.
 Moved to Montreal a few years ago, but has only recently started a degree program.
 White.